TeachBooks/he-staff/book/some_content/HR/Hiring/PhDPostDocs/3SelectionPhase.md

 The main steps of the selection process are:

 1. The CV check.
-In this step you reject the candidate who miss must-haves.
+In this step you reject the candidates who miss must-haves.
 You also comment on the other candidates.
-If no promising candidates have applied, contact the talent acquisition specialist or the HR advisor.
 Discuss your thoughts and considerations with the selection committee.
+Contact the talent acquisition specialist or the HR advisor if no promising candidates have applied.

 2. Screening interviews.
 A screening by short phone or video calls may be a good in-between step before the job interviews.